samecrowder/ac215_MSMBAllstars/README.md

 This container serves a LLM for our chat interface, should we choose to include one in our UI.

 **Execute Dockerfile**
+1. Head to src/llm.
-1. Execute `docker-shell.sh` from its directory to build and run the docker container.
+2. Execute `docker-shell.sh` from its directory to build and run the docker container.
 This should start a FastAPI server at `http://127.0.0.1:8002`.